mantidproject/mantid/docs/source/algorithms/StartLiveData-v1.rst

 Live Plots
 ##########

-Once live data monitoring has started, you can open a plot in MantidPlot.
-For example, you can right-click a workspace and choose "Plot Spectra".

-As the data is acquired, this plot updates automatically.
+Once live data monitoring has started, you can open a plot and as the data is acquired, this plot updates automatically.

-Another way to start plots is to use `python MantidPlot commands <MantidPlot:_Help#Python_Scripting_in_MantidPlot>`__.
-The StartLiveData algorithm returns after the first chunk of data has been loaded and processed.
+StartLiveData algorithm returns after the first chunk of data has been loaded and processed.
 This makes it simple to write a script that will open a live plot.
 For example: